You Don’t Need to Start Over: How Teachers Can Reset and Rebuild Anytime

 🎁 Gift #9: Talk to your students like people

-When students are treated like humans, they rise to meet you.
+When students are treated like humans, they rise.

 🎁 Gift #10: Learn systems and protect your energy

-Create routines for tasks.
-Batch them.
+Create routines.
+Batch tasks.
 Automate what you can.

 I spent two decades in the classroom and have coached thousands of teachers since.
 I found an easier way to teach — one that moves you from surviving to thriving — and I want that for you, too.